sunnie60400/UW_Classification/README.md

 W2: Implementing Logistic Regression
 - Implement the link function for logistic regression
-- Write a function to compute the derivative of the log likelihood function with respect to a single weight
+- Write a function to compute the derivative of the log likelihood function with respect to a single coefficient
 - Implement gradient ascent
-- Make predictions of sentiment given a set of weights
+- Make predictions of sentiment given a set of coefficients
 - Compute classification accuracy for the logistic regression model

+W2: Logistic Regression with L2 Regularization
+- Write a function to compute the derivative of log likelihood function with an L2 penalty with respect to a single coefficient
+- Implement gradient ascent with an L2 penalty.
+- Empirically explore how the L2 penalty can ameliorate overfitting